approximatelabs/example-lambdaprompt-server/README.md

 This is a minimal example of a server repo that can host prompts made with lambdaprompt

+This repo only contains 20 lines of python!
+That's how easy it is~

 ## How to use

 1. Clone this repo